-Though plastic printing is widely affordable now through desktop FDM 3D printers, less is known about its metal applications.
-In actuality, 3D printing and jewelry go hand-in-hand, with specialized 3D software for jewelry and specialized 3D printers already on the market.
-Since this is such an emerging industry, we created our ranking of the 10 best 3D printed jewelry pieces from innovative companies all over the world.
+Though plastic printing is widely affordable now through desktop FDM 3D printers, less is known the its metal applications.
+In this guide, I’ll be ranking the 10 best 3D printing projects from jewelry professionals in 2023.

 The most common process for creating jewelry using 3D printing is lost wax casting.

 This process involves firstly 3D printing jewelry models in wax (similar to resins used in stereolithography).
 These wax molds are then encased in plaster (known as the investment), and heated to a very high temperature to create an impression.
 After this, the impression is then filled with a liquid precious metal (such as gold or silver) to create the finished piece of 3D printed jewelry.

 The most commonly used precious metals include brass, stainless steel, bronze, silver, gold, and platinum.
 However, plastics such as Nylon are occasionally used for simple pieces such as 3D printing rings.

 10 of the most stunning pieces of 3D Printed Jewelry

 1 – Nervous System 3D printed Hyphae Ring

 Nervous System is a 3D printed jewelry company founded in 2007 by Jessica Rosenkrantz and Jesse Louis-Rosenberg, and a pioneer in the 3D printed jewelry space.
 Based in Somerville, Massachusetts, Nervous System combine stunning design with 3D printing technologies to create their pieces.
 They combine unconventional and complex geometries and take inspiration from a variety of aesthetics, including coral, colorful agate slices, and more.